 Operation Gratitude and A Million Thanks are just some of the organizations that welcome cards and letters.
 You can also see if there are deployed military members in your community if you’d like to add a more personal touch.

 For a great way to combine helping yourself and helping others, donate clothing and additional items you don’t need.
 Take some time to clean your closet to rid it of unneeded items, then toss them in a bag and take them to a donation center.

 Especially this time of year, take stock of winter clothing you no longer wear or need and donate it to someone who could use it.
 If you’re planning on adding new items to your closet, this can also help free up space and declutter your wardrobe.

 (It’s best to donate the items immediately – you might end up forgetting and having bags in the trunk of your car for months!)

 Burn some calories while enjoying the fresh air and autumnal foliage this Black Friday.
 Hike a new trail with family or friends, or try your luck at geocaching.

-Bring a quality camera to document your adventure and make a photo album afterward.
+Bring a phone or camera to document your adventure and make a photo album afterward.
 You might even capture the perfect shot for your family’s next holiday greeting card.

-If you want to preserve some incredible memories from the past year, consider creating a time capsule to store those precious items.
+If you want to preserve some incredible memories from the past year, consider using Black Friday to create a time capsule to store those precious items.
 Newspaper clippings, funny stories and photos are great places to start if you’re unsure of what to include.

 Published by Minster Bank